NOTES ON EGYPTIAN RELIGION AND

 Examing these shafts in more detail, it is seen that the northern shafts form a series of bends near to the chambers so as to avoid the Grand Gallery -

-The south shaft of the King's Chamber varies near the chamber for no apparent reason.
-Nevertheless the south shaft is straight (or rather is made up of long straight sections) over much of its length, and the point of convergence of the two KC shafts would seem to have been planned in whole numbers of cubits -
+The south shaft of the King's Chamber varies near the chamber.
+The south shaft is straight (or rather is made up of long straight sections) over much of its length, and the point of convergence of thef two KC shafts would seem to have been planned in whole numbers of cubits -

 In the case of the Queen's Chamber south shaft, the line of the shaft cuts the central axis 36 to 37 cubits above base.
 If the builder's had laid out this shaft according to Legon's proposal then it would need to intersect the central axis 35 to 36 cubits above base, in a similar configuration to the line of the northern shaft on the right -